bcwaters/backend-sandbox/docs/stopping-the-project.md

 This guide explains how to properly stop the Grok NestJS Microservices project and its associated services.

-## Important Note About Directory Structure

-There are two `grok-nest-ms` directories in the project:

-1. `/home/bcwaters/repo/grok_cmd/grok_cmd/grok-nest-ms` - This is the **proper NestJS project** to use
-2. `/home/bcwaters/repo/grok_cmd/grok-nest-ms` - This is an **extraneous copy** that should be ignored

-Make sure you're in the correct directory (`/home/bcwaters/repo/grok_cmd/grok_cmd/grok-nest-ms`) when running the commands in this guide.

 ## Stopping the NestJS Application

 If you have the NestJS application running in the foreground or background, follow these steps to stop it: